International Calling Cards: History, Scams & Better Alternatives (2026)

 International calling cards are prepaid cards that let you make overseas calls by dialing an access number and entering a PIN.
 They peaked at $3.3 billion in sales in 2000 but have been largely replaced by VoIP apps that offer cheaper rates (from $0.008/min) without hidden fees, PINs, or expiration dates.

 This guide covers how calling cards work, their history from 1976 to 2026, common scams and hidden fees (the FTC found one provider delivered only 45% of advertised minutes), and the modern alternatives that are now cheaper and more convenient.
+If you still use calling cards, this will save you money.
+If you don't, this explains why.

 How International Calling Cards Work

-Step 1: Buy a card — physical (scratch-off PIN) or digital (email/text delivery).
-Typically $5, $10, or $20.
+Physical (scratch-off PIN) or digital (email/text delivery).
+Typically $5, $10, or $20 denominations.

 History of Calling Cards: 1976-2026